tewhatuora/api-standards/docs/api-security/11-RiskConsideration.md

 ## Consideration of Risks

-API designers and implementers **MUST** show how they have assessed and managed risks associated with their API solution.
-This assessment should be conducted during API design and be part of ongoing risk assessments of their APIs and products.
-Records of risk assessment, current status and mitigation **SHOULD** be maintained in API Provider risk management systems.
+<ApiStandard id="HNZAS_MUST_SHOW_RISK_ASSESSMENT" type="MUST" toolTip="API designers and implementers MUST show how they have assessed and managed risks associated with their API solution." wrapper='span'>API designers and implementers **MUST** show how they have assessed and managed risks associated with their API solution.</ApiStandard> This assessment should be conducted during API design and be part of ongoing risk assessments of their APIs and products. <ApiStandard id="HNZAS_SHOULD_MAINTAIN_RISK_ASSESSMENT_RECORDS" type="SHOULD" toolTip="Records of risk assessment, current status, and mitigation SHOULD be maintained in API Provider risk management systems." wrapper='span'>Records of risk assessment, current status, and mitigation **SHOULD** be maintained in API Provider risk management systems.</ApiStandard>

 This standard calls for API designers/implementers to **show** they have considered API security risk mitigation.
 This would generally be **demonstrated by design documentation** or where security mitigations are being re-used from other solutions, by reference to documentation or certification of those solutions / components.